almovidhussaini/babylonclone/x/finality/README.md

   the equivocation evidence, such that anyone can extract the finality provider's secret key and slash it.

-ybtc has implemented a [BTC staking tracker](https://github.com/ybtcchain/vigilante) daemon program that subscribes to equivocation evidences in the Finality module, and slashes BTC delegations under equivocating finality providers by sending their slashing transactions to the Bitcoin network.
+Babylon has implemented a [BTC staking tracker](https://github.com/babylonchain/vigilante) daemon program that subscribes to equivocation evidences in the Finality module, and slashes BTC delegations under equivocating finality providers by sending their slashing transactions to the Bitcoin network.